 In many backcountry wilderness SAR operations, the lost persons have some sort of injury or condition that prevents them from coming out of the backcountry under their own power.
-In the situation where the patient is injured and requires evacuation through rough terrain, technical rope systems are needed to provide the safety, leverage and/or friction needed to complete the operation.
+In the situation where the patient is injured and requires evacuation through rough terrain, technical rope systems may be needed to provide the safety, leverage and/or friction needed to complete the operation.

-In this class, we teach the candidates the proper knots, harnesses and rigging techniques so they can assist in a low-angle or high-angle technical rescue operation.
+In this class, we teach candidates the proper knots, harnesses and rigging techniques so they can assist in a low-angle or high-angle technical rescue operation.
 Candidates will also learn basic rappelling techniques used to safely access steep terrain in search operations.

 If you're a climber, bring your climbing helmet.
 If you're not, we have loaners.

 Note: you don't need to pack a dinner for Saturday night, since it will be the swear-in dinner (read more below.)

 When: Approximately 5:30-6:00 (confirmed on Wednesday training call)